bkardell/shadow-boxing/README.md

 Add the `shadow-style-mode` attribute to the `<html>` element with your value of choice from the table above.

-If that value is one of the `-marked` variants, choose which stylesheet(s) you'd like to apply to shadow roots
+If that value is one of the `-marked` variants, choose which stylesheet(s) you'd like to apply to shadow roots and mark those `<link>` or `<style>` elements with the `shadow-import` attribute.

+If the value is one of the `select` variants, choose which elements you'd like to specificaly inject styles into and mark those elements with the `shadow-style-select` attribute.

 ### Notes: